awaredb/awaredb-docs/README.md

 The concept aims to **reduce complexity** by breaking a system into interdependent and independent components, concealing the intricacies of each part behind abstractions and interfaces.

-## About AwareDB

-AwareDB aims to revolutionize the traditional approach to data by introducing the principle of **modularity** directly into the **data structure**.
-While modularity is a well-established concept in computer science, primarily applied to programming and infrastructure, the realm of data has remained predominantly static and non-modular, tightly bound to the code that governs it.

-We introduced the concept wherein data becomes **self-aware**.
-Individual pieces of data can seamlessly **connect**, **reference one another** through direct links or employ **mathematical** and **logical operations**.
-Notably, alterations to one node trigger **automatic cascading impacts** throughout the system, all achieved without the need for additional code.

-This marks a paradigm shift in data management, empowering a dynamic, interconnected, and **self-aware data environment**.

 ## Key Concepts